small log burner installed in a garden room office 3

 installing a stove in a tiny home

 Cut the silicone flashing and then attach to the roof.
 Seal everything using the heatproof silicone.
-The upcoming video will help you identify all of thee places and details the installing of the silicone boot flashing.
+See this post on how to install the silicone boot flashing.

 Similar Posts